All you need to know about applying to join our register

 If we undertake a site based assessment you will need to put forward at least one new build home for us to inspect at key stages in the build.
 This should be from foundation level up until we have seen sufficient work to be able to decide on your suitability for registration, this will usually be the first fix stage.
 We will provide contact details of the Building Inspector who will be carrying out the assessment, and it will be your responsibility to give notice to the Building Inspector when a key stage will be ready for inspection.

-As part of the technical assessment, you will be required to undertake an online induction, which ends in an assessment.
-You will also be required to undertake a site health and safety inspection.
+As part of the technical assessment, you will be required to undertake an online induction.

 After successful completion of the assessment process, we will make a formal offer of NHBC registration to you.